 The Customs Office had been located in the area since the far past days of the Yuan Dynasty in Beijing (then Khanbalik), as the important trade and supply route of the Grand Canal connected to the City to the south-east, just outside the City Walls.

-Taxes were levied on the grain imports to City through this Office during the Yuan Dynasty, Ming Dynasty and Qing Dynasty.
+Taxes were levied on the grain imports to City through this Office during the Yuan Dynasty (1271 AD - 1368 AD), Ming Dynasty (1368 AD - 1644 AD) and Qing Dynasty (1644 AD - 1911 AD).
 Later, during the days of The Legations the Customs Office was thoroughly modernized under Leadership of (Later Sir) Robert Hart, who lived north and adjacent the Customs Office.
 Due to his important role in the affairs of the Legations in Beijing the Street running eastward from the Customs Office and behind the Austro-Hungarian Legations was named Rue Hart.
 It was the location of the British Post Office in the Legations.

 Due to his large contribution to the modernizations of the Chinese State Machinery (and Coffers), his efforts in rescuing Chinese interest from western onslaught in the post-boxer war negotiations and more, the Street was the only street not "cleaned up" during political actions of the Cultural Revolution Era, leaving the Rue Hart Street sign the only such sign surviving in Beijing until this day.